CatalinCraciun2002/NNFS_Adaptation/README.md

 of the same classes in order to better interpret the qualitative results. \
-Many well known classes from the keras library were implemented in this projects among which:
+Many well known classes from the keras library were implemented in this project among which:
 *  Dense, SimpleRNN, Lstm (Layers)
 *  ReLU, Sigmoid, Tanh (Activations)
 *  CategoricalCrossEntropy, MeanSquaredError (Losses)